More vehicles of Russian peacekeepers drive freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

-SHUSHA, Azerbaijan, January 13.
-Russian peacekeepers' convoy of 10 trucks and military equipment has driven along the Lachin-Khankendi road passing near Shusha without any issues, Trend reports from the scene.
+SHUSHA, Azerbaijan, January 17.
+Seven more vehicles of Russian peacekeepers have driven along the Lachin-Khankendi road passing near Shusha without any problems, Trend reports from the scene.

 The protest on the Lachin-Khankendi road against the illicit exploitation of Azerbaijan's mineral resources in the area of Russian peacekeepers' temporary deployment has been going on for over a month.